 The combination of the two types of fibers can give your sheet a soft, comforting feel, with the strength to endure rigorous washing.
 Our own Centium Core Technology® leverages this combination.
 In the end, instead of thread count, it’s actually the thread that counts.

 Thread count is a figure that’s often manipulated.
 There’s no governing body or ultimate authority on thread count.
 People can arrive at thread count by double-counting plied yarns (two or more yarns that are twisted together) or simply overstating the actual physical construction.

 In the case of Standard Textile’s ComforTwill® sheets, there are 7,180 individual spun cotton yarns and synthetic filaments per square inch.
-How could we compare this number to the 200, 250, or even 300 “threads per square inch” that would be derived by counting the threads of traditionally woven fabric comprised entirely of spun yarns?
+How could we compare this number to the 200, 250, or even 300 “threads per square inch” that would be counted in a traditionally woven cotton fabric?

 Put simply, talking about thread count is like talking about vintage hotel room keys.
 We’ve progressed.